iiiytn1k/IMG-1-02/README.md

 ### IMG102_badapple_328p

-A python script sends the video over UART to the AVR Atmega328p microcontroller, then that data is displayed on IMG-1-02 display.
+A python script sends the video file over UART to the AVR Atmega328p microcontroller, then that data is displayed on IMG-1-02 display.

 How to use:
 1. Compile the firmware and flash the microcontroller